 Conflict of Interest

 Authors are responsible for the accuracy and completeness of references used in the manuscript.
 All references should be written in English.
 References written in other languages are indicated by writing (Korean, Japanese, Chinese, etc.) at the end.
 References should be numbered sequentially and cited in their order of use in the main body of the manuscript.
 References should be cited according to the system in the Index Medicus used by the US National Library of Medicine as shown in the following examples.
-Those not shown in the examples should be cited according to “Uniform Requirements for Manuscripts Submitted to Biomedical Journals” (http://www.icmje.org).
+Other types of references not described below should follow The NLM Style Guide for Authors, Editors, and Publishers (http://www.nlm.nih.gov/citingmedicine).
 Avoid using “abstracts,” “unpublished observations” and “personal communications” as references.
 If an article has been published online, but has not yet been given an issue or pages, the DOI should be supplied.

 Article within a journal

 For six or fewer authors, list the surnames and initials of all authors; for seven or more list the first six authors and add et al., title of article, name of journal abbreviated according to Index Medicus style, year, volume, issue, first and last page numbers.

 Yoo BK.
 How to improve influenza vaccination in the U.S. J Prev Med Public Health 2011;44(4):141-148.

 Juonala M, Magnussen CG, Berenson GS, Venn A, Burns TL, Sabin MA, et al. Childhood adiposity, adult adiposity, and cardiovascular risk factors.
 N Engl J Med 2011;365(20):1876-1885.

 Rose GA, Khaw KT, Marmot MG.
 Rose’s strategy of preventive medicine.
 New York: Oxford University Press; 2008, p.
 35-40.